MeteoSwiss-APN/comm_overlap_bench/README.md

 The build contains multiple options for building.

-- `-DENABLE_TIMER=ON` will enable the boost timers to measure the performance.
+- `-DENABLE_BOOST_TIMER=ON` will enable the boost timers to measure the performance.
 This requires boost.
 - `-DENABLE_MPI_TIMER=ON` will enable MPI timers.
 - `-DVERBOSE=1` will print extra information when running the code.
 - `-DMPI_VENDOR` allows setting an MPI vendor.
 Typical values are: `unknown` `mvapich2` or `openmpi`.
 Enabling this variables will simply increase the debug output.